jk101290/bareminimumrccar/README.md

-# bare minimum rc car
+# Bare Minimum RC Car
 Simple RC car made with minimal parts

 Ingredients:

--raspberry pi zero w with rasberry pi OS lite
+raspberry pi zero w with rasberry pi OS lite

--adafruit DC motor bonnet
+adafruit DC motor bonnet

--portable phone charger (for pi)
+portable phone charger (for pi)

--a battery pack with two 18650 style batteries (for motors)
+a battery pack with two 18650 style batteries (for motors)

--4 "TT" dc motors with wheels
+4 "TT" dc motors with wheels

--plastic chasis and some mounting hardware
+plastic chasis and some mounting hardware

--wireless PS3 style controller with a tiny OTG adapter for the dongle
+wireless PS3 style controller with a tiny OTG adapter for the dongle